pkoswald/ENC4265/reflective_blogs.md

 Overall, it was very interesting to look back at such an old site.
 It was obviously very different from a modern website, but in a way, it also made me miss some of what was lost.
 I enjoyed seeing such a niche, personalized site instead of just a slightly customized page conforming to the design of the larger site it’s on.
 Individual websites existed in a much larger way than they do now, where most activity online is consolidated to a few select sites.

-(No AI was used in this assignment)
+AI Statement: No AI was used when in this assignment.

 # Quick Start Guide